japerry911/auth/README.md

 ### Inputs: Miscellaneous

-The following inputs are for controlling the behavior of this GitHub Actions, regardless of the authentication mechanism.
+The following inputs are for controlling the behavior of this GitHub Actions, regardless of the authentication mechanism

+-   `create_credentials_file_name`: (Optional) If set, the action will create a credentials file with the specified name (e.g. 'google-credentials.json').
+    The default is null.
+This is only available if "create_credentials_file" was set to true.

 -   `project_id`: (Optional) Custom project ID to use for authentication and exporting into other steps.
 If unspecified, we will attempt to extract the